netsage-project/netsage-pipeline/website/docs/pipeline/intro.md

 Network devices such as routers can function as **flow exporters** by simply configuring and enabling flow collection.
 All or nearly all come with this capability.

 There are three main types of flow exporters: **[sflow](https://www.rfc-editor.org/info/rfc3176)**, **[netflow/IPFIX](https://www.cisco.com/c/en/us/products/collateral/ios-nx-os-software/ios-netflow/prod_white_paper0900aecd80406232.html))** and **[tstat](http://tstat.polito.it/)**.
-Sflow data is composed of sampled packets, while netflow (the newest version of which is IPFIX) and tstat consist of information about series of packets.
+Sflow data is composed of sampled packets, while netflow (the newest version of which is IPFIX) and tstat data consists of information about series of packets (ie whole flows, or what they consider whole flows).
 These are described further in the following sections.

 For Netsage, flow exporters, also referred to as **sensors**, are configured to send the flow data to a **Netsage Pipeline host** for processing.